leakko/my-portfolio-CAA/README.md

     </pre>
                 </li>
                 <li>
-                    We make the each experience/education item a flexbox, so the date is placed next to the information itself.
+                    We make each experience/education item a flexbox, so the date is placed next to the information itself.
                     Then we make both divs align to the left.
     <pre>
         <code>